 All export or sanctions licenses at WCM must be obtained via the WCM Export Controls Office (ECO).

-Who is considered a non-U.S. national for the purposes of export controls?
+Who qualifies as a non-U.S. person in the context of export controls?

 Any person who is not either: